 However, WordPress Taxonomies are hierarchical.
 Therefore, you are able to assign all the attributes you need to your locations and use the parents of the branches to drive the user experience.
 The Power add-on has several UX components such as “drill down” menus that allow users to select a specific category by selecting a parent first then a child.

-Store and Category Manager interface is available if you have the Power Add-on installed.
+Store and Category Manager interface is available if you have the Power Add-on installed (for WPSLP users) or have the MYSLP Professional level or higher.
 You will see a tab “Categories” in your Store Locator Plus User Interface.

 You can choose to show the categories that you have created in a drop down menu as part of the search form.
+There are additional category selector options available for WPSLP premier subscribers or MYSLP Enterprise subscribers (example see Checkbox selector).
 You can add text as a label that will display at the top of the categories drop down menu, or you can leave blank.
-You can also add text for the category select box hat will appear in front of the category drop down on the user interface.
+You can also add text for the category select box that will appear in front of the category drop down on the user interface.

 Hide Empty Categories Setting

 The ability to categorize your locations using the WordPress category (taxonomy) system.
-The Categories Manager (Formerly known as Tagalong) is now part of the Power Add-on and it builds on the Store Locator Plus store_page taxonomy that is also used with the Pages portion of the Power Add-on.
+The Categories Manager (Formerly known as Tagalong) is part of the Power Add-on for WPSLP self managed customers, and available for the MYSLP Professional or higher plans) It builds on the Store Locator Plus store_page taxonomy that is also used with the Pages portion of the Power Add-on.
 Build a “simple flat list” of categories or a hierarchical (parent/child) category structure.
 Once you’ve categorized locations you will find other added benefits on the user interface.